wahyuwiyoko/simifox/README.md

 Or you can just install `vainfo` package, it already depends on `libva2`, `libva-wayland2`, and `libva-x11-2` packages.

-It's well tested on my Linux desktop.
+It's well tested on Linux desktop.
 I have no idea on Windows or Mac.
 So make sure those packages installed for a better web rendering because hardware acceleration and decoder are enabled in configuration.